hojjatabdollahi/program-r/README.md

 1- the rephrase file should contain only one sentence phrases.

-2- all templates should have the <oob> tag except in the case where template has <srai> tag.
+2- all templates should have the &lt;oob> tag except in the case where template has &lt;srai> tag.
 In this case, the template itself is just a pointer to another template and we don't need a separate robot tag.

 ## Running